In December 2006, when the Jee Shin wing chun group arrived at the Red Fortune Restaurant in Kulo.

 The 12 moves are broken down into left and right side, which gives us 24 points.

-Then there are upper, middle and lower gate areas, which gives us 3 times 24 equalling 72 points.
+Then there are upper, middle and lower gate areas, which gives us 3 times 24 equaling 72 points.

-I genuinely believe that the Kulo Pien Sun wing chun system stems directly from Yim Wing Chun.
+I genuinely believe that the Kulo Pien Sun wing chun system stems from Yim Wing Chun.

 Her husband Leung Bok Chow also taught Red Boat member Wong Wah Bo.